lizmat/App-Rak/README.md

 SUPPORTED OPTIONS
 =================

 All options are optional.
-Any unexpected options, will cause an exception to be thrown with the unexpected options listed.
+Any unexpected options, will cause an exception to be thrown with the unexpected options listed and possible alternatives mentioned.
+Unless specifically indicated otherwise, using the negation of a flag has the same effect as **not** specifying it.

 --accessed=condition
 --------------------